-Painting digitally using a drawing tablet and drawing software ArtRage is easier than it looks, and strangely addictive.
+Painting digitally using a drawing tablet and drawing software ArtRage.
 Using on a graphics tablet or mobile device means that you are not tied to just the office or studio – you can paint anywhere.

 In this tutorial, we'll show you how to create a believable digital portrait using only the pixels on the screen (to help you get set up, see our ArtRage introduction).
-If you don't already have a suitable touchscreen device, see our pick of the best graphics tablets.
+If you don't already have a suitable touchscreen device, check out our pick of the best graphics tablets.

 We’ll take you through each step of the process, from creating a new file and loading up a reference image, to sketching out ideas and thumbnails, making initial realistic pencil drawings right through to blocking in and adding thick textured paint.
 We'll also show you how to add some final digital flourishes before explaining how to save your finished digital artwork, ready for printing.

 Painting digitally is pretty much the same as painting with real oils and acrylics, so hopefully the process won’t feel too alien if you come from a fine art background.
 The tutorial helps to show how the screen really does become a canvas before you.

 The portrait we're walking you through here is of a young man in a modern setting.
 We'll keep the paint loose and choppy to create movement and interest while maintaining a vibrant feel, all the while adhering to real-world painting techniques.

 Follow the steps below to learn how to create your own portrait in ArtRage, and watch the video above to help you along further.